Receipt of Data

 - The client can discuss the available choices for pathogenic data verification with his or her healthcare provider

-After receiving genome sequence information, the client should share the results with a doctor prior to making any medical decisions or action.
-A doctor who is familiar with the client’s health history will ideally be in a position to integrate the genome sequence information with his or her personal medical history, the family medical history, and evaluate whether further examination is required to obtain supporting evidence of pathogenic mutations.
-Appropriate surveillance of or intervention with conditions revealed through genome sequencing should be considered only by a medical professional.
+The ordering physician of the DNA test will be the primary recipient of the DNA test data and interpretation.
+A doctor who is familiar with the client’s health history will ideally be in a position to integrate the genome sequence information with her or his personal medical history, along with their family medical history, and evaluate whether further examination is required to obtain supporting evidence of pathogenic mutations.

 Decision to Publish DNA Sequence Data